Ugaritic: Paradigm

 Note (*): with lengthening of the final vowel of the stem: mal(a)kat- > mal(a)kāt-.

 Case

 Ugaritic has three grammatical cases corresponding to: nominative, genitive, and accusative.
 Normally, singular nouns take the ending -u in the nominative, -i in the genitive and -a in the accusative.
+After prepositions as a rule the genitive is used.
+The accusative is also used adverbially (ṭābu, “good” > ṭāba, “well”) and as a kind of locative (šamîma = “to the heavens, in heaven”).
+More often, a locative is formed by appending a suffix -h to the accusative: ʾarṣu, “earth”, accusative ʾarṣa, locative ʾarṣah, “earthward”.
+There is no dative; instead the preposition lê, “to, for”, + genitive is used.

-As in Arabic, some exceptional nouns (known as diptotes) have the suffix -a in the genitive.
+As in Arabic, some exceptional nouns and personal names (known as diptotes) have the suffix -a in the genitive, thus making it equal to the accusative.
 There is no Ugaritic equivalent for Classical Arabic nunation or Akkadian mimation.

 State

 Nouns in Ugaritic occur in two states: absolute and construct.

 The construct (or ‘bound’) state indicates that a noun is closely linked to the following noun.
 For example, “the house of the king” could in Ugaritic in principle be expressed in two ways: